 Sorry for the negative headline, but this is way too easy.
 I have a lot of experience in making these mistakes.

 It’s way too easy to sabotage our own spiritual growth.
-It’s a good thing there’s the grace of God to help us.
+Don't try this at home!
+OK, we all will, so this is why it's a good thing there’s the grace of God to help us.